M-Facey/octo-eureka/README.md

   - Number of unit tests: 3
   - Number of e2e tests: 7
 - [ ] Clear todos after 24hrs

+### Chores
+- [ ] Fix the UI in the todo items
+  - The name of the todo need to stack on top of the each other

 ## Project Setup